 Now, that you know how to format, it is time to begin writing.

 Citations will vary depending on what you are citing.
 For example, the format for citing a book will be different than a magazine.
 MLA breaks down the core elements of your citation to author, title, title of container, contributors, version, number, publisher, publication date and location.
 For a website or digital file, a URL might be included as well.
 Check out an example:

 Step 2: Create the Annotation

 Creating the annotation is the pivotal part.
 This is an annotated bibliography after all.
 The first thing to think about is whether this is a summary annotation or evaluative annotation.
-Per their names, the summary annotation provides a summary while an evaluative annotation evaluates the book.
+Per their names, the summary annotation provides a summary while an evaluative annotation evaluates the work.
 Examine each one in more depth:

 An example of a summary annotation might look like: